EannaFennell/CellMAPS/README.md

 ### Setting up a project

-We have provided a full project in the Gitu=hub directory which would only need the SIB refreshing below.
+We have provided a full project in the Github directory which would only need the SIB refreshing below.
 However, if you want to start your own workflow from scratch, follow the below fully.

-After launching the Execution Platform, select "Create a new project" from the "Project Explorer" in the top left of the window and name it accordingly.
-Next, right click on the project and select "Create SIBs Library", making sure to name the library "Lib.sibs".
-Then on the toolbar, hit the "Refresh Cdb SIBs" which looks like the below.
+After launching the Execution Platform, select ```Create a new project``` from the ```Project Explorer``` in the top left of the window and name it accordingly.
+Next, right click on the project and select "Create SIBs Library", making sure to name the library ```Lib.sibs```.
+Then on the toolbar, hit the ```Refresh Cdb SIBs``` which looks like the below.

 This should result in the Lib.sibs file filling with SIBs as below.

-Next, create a workflow by right clicking on the project, then "New" and then "New HippoFlow".
+Next, create a workflow by right clicking on the project, then ```New``` and then ```New HippoFlow```.

 ### Designing a workflow